harshilshah4251/obsidian_backup/Personal/Article Notes/Ethereum.md

 - Blockchain is a public database that is updated and shared across many computers in a network.
 - **Ether (ETH)** is the native cryptocurrency of Ethereum.
+- At a very basic level, you can think of a smart contract like a sort of vending machine: a script that, when called with certain parameters, performs some actions or computation if certain conditions are satisfied.
+- The Ethereum Virtual Machine is the global virtual computer whose state every participant on the Ethereum network stores and agrees on.
+Any participant can request the execution of arbitrary code on the EVM; code execution changes the state of the EVM.